IBM/aspera-cli/docs/README.md

 #### Linux: Checking the GLIBC version

 > [!WARNING]
-> On Linux, the executable requires a minimum GLIBC version, specified in the executable name on download site.
+> On Linux, the executable requires a minimum GLIBC version, specified in the executable name on the download site.
 > If the minimum version is not met, then executables (`ascp`, `transferd`) will exit with error.

 On Linux, you can check your system's GLIBC version on this site: [repology.org](https://repology.org/project/glibc/versions), or check your GLIBC version with `ldd`: